Chenwangxing/CWGCN/README.md

 utils.py: general utils used by the code

-metrics.py: Measuring tools used by the code
+metrics.py: metrics tools used by the code

 The specific code of the training part will be released after the paper is officially published!